tushar7797/ADA_local/README.md

 Proposed additional datasets (if any): (List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you’ve read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is your responsibility to check that what you propose is feasible.)

+## Datasets
+- Quotebank data from 2015 to 2020
+- Wikidata with speaker informations
+- Wikidata QIDs with labels and description

+## Methods :
-Methods : data analysis with python and NLP
+data analysis with python and NLP

 Proposed timeline :